rursprung/robotcar1/docs/src/design-decisions/base-frameworks.md

 Due to the need for the use of interrupts not using a framework was not an option (seeing that frameworks are available).
 While Embassy looks very promising, the lack of a stable release and the requirement for nightly Rust it however felt premature to use it for this project.
 This led to the decision for RTIC.

+Note that no board support package has been used for the Nucleo F401RE because none of the board-specific features is being used (and also, the available [nucleo-f401re](https://crates.io/crates/nucleo-f401re) crate wouldn't offer too much in terms of additional features besides access to the LED and button (neither of which is accessible with the board mounted underneath the PCB)).